Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Yes, sterling silver tarnishes when exposed to bleach.
 Bleach is a strong agent and it tarnishes silver much faster than water, air moisture, lemon juice and even chlorine.

-Note: the chlorine in bleach reacts chemically with the silver, creating a layer of silver chloride which appears as a dark tarnish.
+Note: the chlorine in bleach reacts chemically with sterling silver, creating a layer of silver chloride which appears as a dark tarnish.

 Get your silver away from bleach because bleach is strong enough to dissolve sterling silver jewelry.